-The Chairman of the Finance Commission shall have the power to interpret, construe and implement these policies.
-In the absence of the Chairman, or in consultation with the Chairman, the Executive Director may exercise such power.
-These policies may be amended by simple majority vote of the entire Finance Commission.
+The Chair of the Finance Commission shall have the power to interpret, construe, and implement these policies.
+In the absence of the Chair, or in consultation with the Chair, the Executive Director may exercise such power.
+These policies may be amended by simple majority vote of the Finance Commission.